martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 Hopefully this tutorial didn't melt your brain.
 Having translations and SSR configured properly right at the beginning of a new project is extremely beneficial down the road since having to change all this later can be very frustrating and time consuming!

-If you want to have a look at the fully working example, please check it out at [https://github.com/martinreus/ssr-translate](https://github.com/martinreus/ssr-translate).
+If you want to have a look at the fully working example, please check it out at [github.com/martinreus/ssr-translate](https://github.com/martinreus/ssr-translate).

-If you found an issue or typos in this tutorial, please kindly let me know by opening an issue here -> [https://github.com/martinreus/martinreus.github.io/issues](https://github.com/martinreus/martinreus.github.io/issues)
+If you found an issue or typos in this tutorial, please kindly let me know by opening [an issue here](https://github.com/martinreus/martinreus.github.io/issues)

 Thanks for reading and see you in the next one!
 Cheers!